 Regular maintenance of your shoes will make a big difference in keeping them in good shape.
-With the right care, leather shoes can last for many years.
+With the proper care, leather shoes can last for many years.
 And that’s why any decent pair of leather shoes should have cedar shoe trees kept in them at all times when not on your feet.
-They should also have regular shines at home or at your local shoe shine place.
+They should also have regular shines at home or your local shoe shine place.

-Stratton Men's Cedar Shoe Tree (Medium)
+Stratton Cedar Shoe Trees

 BEST WATERPROOF DRESS BOOTS

 In nearly any office, a boot that toes the line between form and function is still very much acceptable.
-In this case, look no further than the Dragon boot by Taft.
-This sharp, well-made boot will slip under a pair of suit pants or dress slacks and still maintain a professional look.
+In this case, look no further than the Dragon Boot by Taft.
+This sharp, well-made boot will slip under a pair of suit pants or dress slacks and maintain a professional look.
 While not terribly warm, you’ll be nice and dry and still look professional.
 They’re not cheap, but their classic design and Goodyear construction means they’ll last for many years to come — assuming you follow the advice above.

-Taft Dragon Boot
+Taft Dragon Boot 3.0, Grey Suede

 BEST FOR JUST.
 STAYING.
 DRY.

-The classic duck boot made by LL Bean has barely changed in decades.
-Extraordinarily well made and reasonably priced, these men’s boots have developed a cult following as a consistent winner in the worst of conditions.
+The classic duck boot made by L.L.Bean has barely changed in decades.
+These men’s boots are extraordinarily well made and reasonably priced, so these men’s boots have developed a cult following as a consistent winner in the worst of conditions.
 Your feet will stay dry, period.
 Sometimes, it’s so gnarly out there that it doesn’t matter how stylish your footwear is, and the pure “function” aspect of these boots avails their own sense of style.
 There are several variations to choose from, Thinsulate lined, shearling-lined, plaid special editions, and the originals below.
 Always good to have these in your arsenal!